maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 ###Stage 3: adding question tests###

 It is probably sensible to add question tests.
-From the question preview window, click on `Question tests & deployed versions` link in the top right of the page.
+From the question preview window, click on `Question tests & deployed variants` link in the top right of the page.

 Add a test to your question which contains the correct answers, as follows.